-So, let's explore five Bible verses that can help us enter 2020 in a powerful, God-honoring way:
+So, let's explore five powerful Bible verses for the end of the year that can help us enter 2022 in a powerful, God-honoring way:

 Jeremiah 29:11 (NIV)